How to get to Nara from Kyoto and back. A detailed day trip itinerary

 Taking the train to Hōryū-ji

 You can also option to take the Yamatoji Line from JR Nara Station and leave at Hōryū-ji station.
-The train is considerably faster than the bus (12 minutes!) but you will have to walk about 20 minutes to the actual temple.
+The train is considerably faster than the bus (12 minutes!) if you got a Rail pass it will be cheaper, but you will have to walk about 20 minutes to the actual temple.
 You can only take bus number 72 to the temple.

 So that’s it.
 I hope I was able to help you out planning your perfect day trip and all your questions around “How to get to Nara from Kyoto” were answered.
 If not, do comment below!